petehawkes/Nature-of-Code/Learning-Notes.md

 NOC_1_7_motion101
 ===========================

-This took some time, primarily because I converted rewrote boundary detection so that it doesn't assume that the Feld is exactly perpendicular to the camera and aligned on the x and y axis.
+This took some time, primarily because I rewrote boundary detection so that it doesn't assume that the Feld is exactly perpendicular to the camera and aligned on the x and y axis.
 I understand the concept of using Feld -> Up () / Over () and Norm (), but the big breakthrough was learning about ProjectOnto.
 I created a convenience method that orients relative vectors to the Feld.

   Vect MapToFeld (Vect v)
   { return Vect(v .
 ProjectOnto (over) + v .
 ProjectOnto (up) + v .
 ProjectOnto (norm)); }